johndoe31415/airc/README.md

+REWRITE BRANCH ENTIRELY DYSFUNCTIONAL
+**THIS IS REWRITTEN FROM SCRATCH**

 # pyirclib
 pyirclib is a pure Python3-based IRC client that supports DCC file transfers as well as anonymization of identity.
 For example, it contains a list of commonly